Himalayan Bath Salts with Essential Oils Recipe

 Korean spas traditionally have different types of communal relaxing rooms, each with their own healing benefits.

 My favorite was the detoxing Himalayan salt room.
-The entire room was built from slabs of Himalayan salt rock and the floor was covered in salt crystals.
+It was built entirely from slabs of Himalayan salt rock.
+The floor was covered in salt crystals.

 The walls were softly lit from within, giving the salt crystals a soft pink glow — it was incredibly relaxing.